Toggle menu

 Salisbury Station Forecourt

-The proposed improvements aim to enhance the public realm and improve wayfinding to provide a welcoming arrival to visitors to encourage tourists and visitors to the city centre, to stay longer and spend more of their money in our local shops, cafes and restaurants.
+The proposed improvements aim to enhance the public realm and improve wayfinding to provide a welcoming arrival to visitors and residents and be more accessible, to encourage people stay longer in the city centre and spend more of their money in our local shops, cafés and restaurants.

-The proposed works include enhancing the Station Forecourt area with improved landscaping, street furniture and wayfinding, along with more sustainable travel facilities such as bus stops and bicycle parking.
-In addition, a combination of wall mounted and pole mounted lighting is proposed to provide safe levels of lighting for the forecourt users.
+The proposed works include enhancing the Station Forecourt area with extensive landscaping, featuring the planting of trees and shrubs, the installation of modern street furniture and implementation of intuitive wayfinding systems, along with more sustainable travel facilities such as a bus interchange.
+A blend of wall mounted and pole mounted lighting designed to ensure safe levels of lighting and security for all forecourt users is also proposed.

 Fisherton Gateway